7,500 participants. 200 ideas to change the world. 13 countries. 1 event. Thank you for being a part of it.

 We’re fresh from celebrating the end of the first season of the AI Family Challenge at the AI World Championship in California, with 6 finalist families and 6 superstar coaches – and we want to share what we got up over to a long, action-packed weekend, as well as the AI Family Challenge results!

 Six finalist families and their coaches joined the Iridescent team in California to meet each other, tour tech companies, learn about AI, and share the ways they’re changing their communities with technology.
-Learn more about each project and their awards
+Learn more about each project and the awards they received.

 Meet the Junior Division families and coaches